 One Apple prototype case exists and belongs to #70 in the Apple-1 Registry.
 Until 1985 this prototype case was in Steve Jobs' office.

-All other cases are designed or bought somewhere by Apple-1 user.
-For example, the routed wooden case was made by Randy Wigginton's brother at Homestead School, Cupertino, CA, USA in 1976.
+All other cases are designed or bought somewhere by Apple-1 users.
+The routed wooden case was made by Randy Wigginton's brother at Homestead School, Cupertino, CA, USA in 1976.
+He made the famous koa cases as well.

 The Apple-1 was delivered in a simple white cardboard box.